Dgarc359/systems-programming/class-notes/10-06/README.md

 typedef struct node node;

+// double * to allow changing head value?
+// manipulates head if head is null, which is why ** instead of *
+// passing by reference...
 void append(node** head, int value) { // assume list is not empty if((*head) == NULL) {
     (*head) = (node*) malloc(sizeof(node));